solarus-games/solarus-alttp-pack/readme.md

 ## Branches

-In the branch master of this repository, resources are always compatible with the latest release of Solarus.
+Branch master always points to the latest release of this resource pack.

+The latest resource pack release is always compatible with the latest Solarus version.

 Resources compatible with older versions or development versions of Solarus live in their own branches.